 Read More From Skyaboveus

 I only paid for one ride but I had so much fun I booked two more.
 When we were getting set up for the third ride, the staff told me that if I could make it all the down the hill standing up, than I could get some free rides.
 I tried but fell over in about three seconds.
-After all the rides my family and I headed back to our hotel with another bucket list item checked off.
+After all the rides my family and I headed back to our hotel with another of my bucket list items checked off.

-My zorb roll at the Outdoor Gravity Park
+My Zorb Roll at the Outdoor Gravity Park

-Where Can You Go for Zorbing?
+Where Can You Go For Zorbing?

-If you can't fly all the way down to New Zealand, the home of zorbing, there are several places in the United States where you can partake in this exciting, one of a kind activity.
+If you can't fly all the way down to New Zealand, the home of zorbing, there are several places in the United States where you can partake in this exciting, one-of-a-kind activity.